- Golfer Benefits

 Yes.
 Even though you have an active GHIN # with a Member Club, you can add a new club to your golf network and be active at two or more clubs.
 This is a very common practice for individuals who work in one region of the state but reside in another.
 It is also popular among “snow birds” who keep their GHIN # active at a club in Massachusetts as well as their winter destination such as Florida or Arizona.

 Membership at multiple clubs allow you to enjoy the benefits of different facilities whether they are private, semi-private or public.
 However, each club is charged per member so you will need to pay a GHIN fee for each club that you join for the season.

-At this time, the program is not able to process junior memberships or those golfers who are under the age of 18.
-Many clubs offer free or greatly discounted junior memberships as part of an ongoing initiative to grow the game and encourage more golfers to grab a club and get involved.
+The program allows golfers who are under the age of 18 to purchase their GHIN # through Youth on Course by CLICKING HERE.
+However, many clubs offer free or greatly discounted junior memberships as part of an ongoing initiative to grow the game and encourage more golfers to grab a club and get involved.

 Mass Golf encourages all young golfers to contact a club in their area to learn more about the many junior golf programs offered at facilities located across the state.